JY522IC/Project-14-Developing-a-sensing-area-visualisation-tool-for-laparoscopic-drop-in-gamma-probe/README.md

   - Started writing the project objectives.
   - Found implementation of Aruco marker for reference.
   - Read up Intel RealSense SDK documentation.

+### 2022/10/20 9am-1pm
+  - Improve the 1st and 2nd chapter for inception report
+  - Start the 3rd part for inception report
+  - Researched materials for the methodology chapter